 A native of Oakland California, Bart Davenport’s roots are in the 90s garage and blues scenes.
 His first band, The Loved Ones performed a rawkus style of r&b, opening for the likes of Junior Wells and John Lee Hooker.
 In the 00s Davenport went solo and turned the volume down but not the intensity.
 Whitest Boy Alive and Kings of Convenience singer, Erlend Øye, has called him the “best one-guy-and-guitar performer there is”.
 Bart’s decision to perform solo was born out of pragmatism.
 Traveling light made touring possible and performing alone helped the artist to hone in on conveying subtle and meaningful material.
 The recording studio was another matter entirely.

 Released in 2002, Bart’s self-titled solo debut was an indie pop layer cake filled with drums, organs and vocal harmonies.
-He quickly followed that with Game Preserve, released in 2003 on Antenna Farm.
-Tight, no-nonsense, analogue production and multi-layered backing vocals made the album a shimmering ode to 70s AM gold.
-Next came Maroon Cocoon in 2005, a carefully honed lo/hi fi record made on an 8-track tape machine.
-Several tours and side projects later, Bart Davenport returned in 2008 with the softrock opus, Palaces.
+He quickly followed that in 2003 with ‘Game Preserve’ on Antenna Farm Records.
+Next came ‘Maroon Cocoon’ in 2005, a carefully honed lo/hi fi record.
+In 2007, a side project called Honeycut released ‘The Day I Turned To Glass’ on Quannum Projects.
+Their tune, ‘Exodus Honey’, was featured on an iMac ad campaign as well as the installation disc for Mac OS Leopard and Snow Leopard.
+Bart Davenport returned in 2008 with his fourth solo album, ‘Palaces’.
 Featuring production help from psychedelic main man, Kelley Stoltz, the album would be referred to by Sylvie Simmons of MOJO as “a fine example of San Fran’s vinyl and thrift shop culture, turning stuff people throw out into something new”.